 If you want a really bright and colorful leopard gecko, you might want to consider the tangerine morph.
 As the name hints, these lizards have more orange associated with this coloration.

 Some might still have black spots, but a hypo tangerine will have a reduction in the darkness of their spots making them brown and sometime even a dark orange.

-Raptor or more technically R.A.P.T.O.R. is an acronym for for Red-eye Albino Patternless Tremper Orange.
-That’s a whole of of different traits wrapped up into one name.
+Raptor or more technically R.A.P.T.O.R. is an acronym for Red-eye Albino Patternless Tremper Orange.
+That’s a whole lot of different traits wrapped up into one name.